 IGTV: When and Why You Should Use It

-Instagram just rolled out IGTV, a long-form, vertical video feature available both inside Instagram and as a stand-alone app.
-Content creators shouted from the rooftops, and rightfully so.
+IGTV is a long-form, vertical video feature available both inside Instagram and as a stand-alone app.
+When it first rolled out, content creators shouted from the rooftops, and rightfully so.

 The beauty of IGTV is that it allows video for up to 10 minutes (and will eventually expand to 1 hour), which is a far cry from the previous minute we were limited.